-Additionally, KCFF Film Lab will offer free outreach workshops to community groups across the city, including H’art School of Smiles, Pathways, the Boys and Girls Club, Le Centre culturel Frontenac, and more!
+Additionally, KCFF Film Lab offers free outreach workshops to community groups, including H’art School of Smiles, Pathways, the Boys and Girls Club, Le Centre culturel Frontenac, and more!
 For information on donating, sponsoring, or participating, please contact firstname.lastname@example.org

 FILM LAB is funded with support from the Ontario Trillium Foundation an agency of the Government of Ontario.